pdeligia/nekara-artifact/README.md

 # Nekara: Generalized Concurrency Testing (Artifact)

-This repository contains the artifact for the "Nekara: Generalized Concurrency Testing" paper that was accepted in ASE 2021.
+This repository contains the artifact accompanying the ASE 2021 paper "Nekara: Generalized Concurrency Testing".

 ## Overview of the artifact